 # TIN and EIN Verification

-> Verify tax identifiers for companies worldwide — VAT for EU businesses and EIN for US businesses — using a single TIN field in the iDenfy KYB flow.
+> Verify business tax identifiers worldwide — VAT for EU and EIN for US companies — using dedicated tax identification fields in iDenfy KYB workflows.

 ## How the System Handles Tax Identifiers